 To drive this trail, you must have supreme confidence in your vehicle and your driving skills.
 The Lesotho authorities are far less concerned about safety and allow normal vehicles through, but for the descent only.
 However, if it's raining, a normal vehicle will be sorely lacking in traction and you could well end up going over the side.
 The Sani is strictly a 4x4 only route.
 Although the South African authorities at the bottom of the road insist that you climb in a competent 4x4, the Lesotho border control at the top are happy for you to make the descent in anything.
 Due to the many accidents which have occurred along the pass the South African border control will not allow vehicles along the pass which are deemed unsuitable for the trip, although there are no such restrictions when leaving Lesotho to travel into South Africa.
 This highly dangerous international road is generally closed during the southern hemisphere’s winter months of May through to July.
 Don't forget your passport.

 This track can get very muddy and slippery after rain making it challenging to get through.
 During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
 This trail passes through remote areas, so you need to be prepared.
 This route is not suitable for normal cars.
 If you dare to take the risk and travel along this dusty and bumpy route, then make sure to be driven by someone who has experience of the road.
 It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
-The road is full of holes, loose rocks and gravel and hairpin bends that make your stomach churn.
-Especially when you look over the side and see the depths to which you could fall if you made a slight miscalculation.
+Caution must be exercised and drivers or riders must be alert while navigating the pass as it has claimed many lives.
+Occasionally the remains of vehicles can be seen that did not succeed in navigating its steep gradients and poor traction surfaces.

 Pic: Yusuff Lockhat